Kjelll/Portfolio/AoE/AoE_doc.md

 ### Nordic Migration
 A possible expansion theme would be the vikings who left Scandinavia and became distinct groups with their own history and culture.

-Already kind of implemented in the Vikings civ, but since they were not one homogenous culture we can differentiate the existing Vikings civ from those who settled outside of Scandinavia.
+Already to some degree implemented as the Vikings civ, but since they were not one homogenous culture we can differentiate the existing Vikings civ from those who settled outside of Scandinavia.

 #### Normans